mschober/creating-cliq/docs/session08/index.md

 * Diff of the code [here](https://github.com/bellcodo/creating-cliq/commit/a6eed59a14511f28c654411bb9905fbee4ffbf9a)

-> Let me diverve for a moment and comment on [code smells](https://martinfowler.com/bliki/CodeSmell.html) (and examples [here](https://sourcemaking.com/refactoring)).
+> Let me diverge for a moment and comment on [code smells](https://martinfowler.com/bliki/CodeSmell.html) (and examples [here](https://sourcemaking.com/refactoring)).
 When you see something that doesn't quite sit right in your tummy, or is commonly an issue later it usually indicates a code smell.
 Code smells are early warning signs that you should do some [refactoring](http://wiki.c2.com/?WhatIsRefactoring) to clean them up.
+We identified a code smell above with the overly complex loops for the grid.
+Then we refactored to a simplier solution.
+Another code smell are the "magic numbers".
+Where are we getting 10 and 50 from?
+These number should be moved to constatns and passed in where necessary.
+Lets do another refactor to move them out of the code.
+This way we are not confused in the future with what they mean, and they can be easily changed everywhere.

 #### Adding a base object
 > Create the base object template.